TriKro/rsb-content/part5-generative_product_research/demo-pitch.md

 ## Tags
 - B2C
 - B2B
-- Key Partners
+- Key partners
-- Channel Partners
+- Channel partners
-- Value Proposition
+- Value proposition

 ## Description
 There are many ways a demo pitch may be deployed.
 For B2C you may try to catch consumers in a physical location at the point of sale of similar products and demo them.
 This may be done online via a targeted video ad in a particular social media channel so you can measure conversion.
 For B2B you will need to identify “influencers” and “decision makers” along with other key stakeholders in order to meet with them.
-Be careful to select people who you think will be early adopters and won’t be too worried about the “who has already used this” question.
-How do they react, what feedback do they give?
+Be careful to select people who you think will be early adopters and won’t be too worried about the “Who has already used this?” question.
+How do they react?
+What feedback do they give?
 You might start with a cold call or via introduction and be able to demonstrate your solution via video call or screen sharing.

 You are looking for a “wow” reaction as a result and a significant next step in the buying process.
 You may be able to offer a pre-order option, secure a signed letter of intent, take a deposit, have a purchase order issues, get added to the vendor list, have your purchase agreement approved etc.